|

 across the golf course to get there; or I suggest you use this route only at

-times when the golf course is not open to golfers.
+times when the golf course is not being used by golfers.
 The route shown above is

 longer than walking across the golf course, and the first half of it is all